Byron0928/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/backup-and-recovery-overview.md

     Export, and then import.

 You can use import to recover content that you backed up from a database that is configured to use the SQL FILESTREAM RBS provider.
 SharePoint Server uses the currently defined storage provider for that content database to store recovered content.
-If the content database is not set to use RBS, the data will be stored in the content database; if the content database is set to use RBS, the data will be stored in RBS.
+If the content database is not set to use RBS, the data will be stored in the content database; if the content database is set to use RBS, only the stubs are in the content database,the blobs will be stored to other location.

 ## See also
 <a name="Section2"> </a>